Crab-eating fox: Description

 The crab-eating fox is predominantly greyish-brown, with areas of red on the face and legs, and black-tipped ears and tail.
 It has short, strong legs and its tail is long and bushy.
 The head and body length averages 64.3 cm, and the average tail length is 28.5 cm.
 It can weigh between 10 and 17 lb.

 The coat is short and thick.
 Coloration varies from grey to brown, to yellowish, to pale, to dark grey.
 There is a black streak along the back legs, with a black stripe along the spine.
 On muzzle, ears and paws there is more-reddish fur.
 The tail, legs and ear tips are black.
 The ears are wide and round.
 The torso is somewhat narrow; legs are short but strong.
 The dense hairy tail stays upright when they are excited.
 There is significant variation in color between population, from very dark to light grey-yellow.

-Genetically, there are 74 diploid chromosomes (36 pairs).